Regulations and Procedures for All Graduate Students

 To graduate from Rice University, all students must submit an Application for Degree Form available in ESTHER.
 This form is required for all students who plan to complete their degree requirements at the end of a fall, spring, or summer semester.
 A late fee will be assessed for applying after the deadline (please consult the semester-specific Academic Calendar for deadlines).
 Upon completion of degree requirements, degrees are approved by the faculty and conferred three times each academic year in December, May, and August.

-As for commencement, August and December graduates may choose to participate in a combined December Ceremony for undergraduate and graduate degree recipients, or they may return to campus the following Spring for the annual May Commencement Ceremony.
+As for commencement, August and December graduates may choose to participate in a combined December Commencement Ceremony for undergraduate and graduate degree recipients, or they may return to campus the following Spring for the annual May Commencement Ceremony.
 May graduates are expected to participate in the annual May Commencement Ceremony, celebrated each year after the conclusion of the spring semester.
 Under special circumstances and with appropriate approvals, some upcoming August degree candidates may be granted permission by the Dean of Undergraduates or the Office of Graduate and Postdoctoral Studies to participate in the annual May Commencement Ceremony prior to their August degree conferral.

 Grades